 7. Find ways to apply your musical tools.

-The easiest way to have fun while practicing is through the application of skills to real music.
-This sounds obvious, but far too many students think that practicing should be all about "learning new things".
-Because of this, they don't schedule time for application, integration and mastery of what they already know.
-As a result, many end up with lots of isolated things "they can do", but no ability to actually use their skills.
-Learning more things is important but it shouldn't be your top priority all of the time.
+The easiest way to have fun while practicing guitar is through the application of skills to real music.
+This sounds obvious, but far too many students think that practicing should be all about “learning new things”.
+Because of this, they don’t schedule time for application, integration, and mastery of what they already know.
+As a result, many ends up with lots of isolated things “they can do”, but no ability to actually use their skills.
+Learning more things is important but it shouldn’t be your top priority all of the time.
 It is also not much fun to practice things that you can not really integrate with your other musical skills in a real musical context.
-Great players aren't great because they 'know more', it's usually because they can integrate and apply more than the common player.
+Great players aren’t great because they “know more”, it’s usually because they can integrate and apply more than the common player.

-Above all else, remember to keep at it!
-Use the advice from this article to make your practicing both fun and focused in order to decrease the time needed to reach your goals!
-If you haven't yet taken the survey mentioned at the beginning of the article, you can do so here:
+Above all else, remember to keep practicing guitar!
+Use the advice from this article to make your practice both fun and focused in order to decrease the time needed to reach your goals!